 Service – In the Bible, Jesus directs us to “love your neighbor as yourself”, and lets us know that “whatever you do for the least of my brothers, you do for me.”
-Following Jesus, RCIA asks each candidate to contribute 2.5 hours of service to the needy between October and March.
+Following Jesus, RCIA asks each candidate to contribute 10 or more hours of service between October and March.
 Opportunities to do so with Catholic Charities and other organizations will be offered, along with ways to participate and serve in the parish community.

 At Holy Name Cathedral, the next RCIA program date is September 17, 2017.
 The program meets nearly every Sunday morning.
 The Easter Vigil Mass will be on March 31, 2018 (Holy Saturday- – the night before Easter).
 At this Mass those who need to be baptized will receive the sacrament, and everyone will receive the sacraments of Confirmation and Eucharist.

 Answers to Frequently Asked Questions

 Some ask if attending RCIA is like taking a course.
 It is and it isn’t!
 Most importantly, RCIA is a process which helps a person figure out what God is saying to him or her at this point in life.
-The emphasis is on personal reflection, prayer, and service to the less fortunate.
+The emphasis is on personal reflection, prayer, and service to the community.
 There are also formal presentations on subjects such as God, Jesus, the Sacraments, and the Scriptures.
 There are no quizzes or exams.

 Many ask if a fiancé, spouse, or friend may act as a sponsor.
 The answer is yes, as long as this person is a baptized and confirmed Catholic.
 Sponsors are expected to attend all RCIA sessions.
 Additionally, Holy Name is blessed with a number of parishioners who volunteer to act as sponsors.